lixinW/ship-hats-docs/web-app-tutorial.md

 9. Finally, observe "Deployments" > "Environments" in the navigation bar again.
 A "production" environment is up and running and added on top of the previous "testing" environment. `deploy-final-job` with  "environment:name" set to "production" in DEPLOY.gitlab-ci.yml automatically enables this.
 You can select the "production" environment then "View Deployment" to see the actual webapp through your browser to verify it is up.
 You may have different environment values (staging) set for different branches.
 Possible names for environments: https://docs.gitlab.com/ee/ci/yaml/index.html#environmentdeployment_tier.
 You may protect your environment as per: https://docs.gitlab.com/ee/ci/environments/protected_environments.html.

-# Checkpoint 7 - Apply Compliance Framework
+# Checkpoint 7 - Apply compliance framework

 Now that the pipeline is complete, the Python webapp pipeline is able to build and deploy the Python webapp as demonstrated.
 However, the pipeline is still lacking in terms of the Security component in DevSecOps.
 To fulfil compliance, we can apply the relative compliance framework and see the value that it adds.